Benford's law: Election data

 Walter Mebane, a political scientist and statistician at the University of Michigan, was the first to apply the second-digit Benford's law-test (2BL-test) in election forensics.
 Such analysis is considered a simple, though not foolproof, method of identifying irregularities in election results.
 Scientific consensus to support the applicability of Benford's law to elections has not been reached in the literature.
 A 2011 study by the political scientists Joseph Deckert, Mikhail Myagkov, and Peter C. Ordeshook argued that Benford's law is problematic and misleading as a statistical indicator of election fraud.
 Their method was criticized by Mebane in a response, though he agreed that there are many caveats to the application of Benford's law to election data.

 Benford's law has been used as evidence of fraud in the 2009 Iranian elections.
 An analysis by Mebane found that the second digits in vote counts for President Mahmoud Ahmadinejad, the winner of the election, tended to differ significantly from the expectations of Benford's law, and that the ballot boxes with very few invalid ballots had a greater influence on the results, suggesting widespread ballot stuffing.
 Another study used bootstrap simulations to find that the candidate Mehdi Karroubi received almost twice as many vote counts beginning with the digit 7 as would be expected according to Benford's law, while an analysis from Columbia University concluded that the probability that a fair election would produce both too few non-adjacent digits and the suspicious deviations in last-digit frequencies as found in the 2009 Iranian presidential election is less than 0.5 percent.
 Benford's law has also been applied for forensic auditing and fraud detection on data from the 2003 California gubernatorial election, the 2000 and 2004 United States presidential elections, and the 2009 German federal election.
 The Benford's Law Test was found to be "worth taking seriously as a statistical test for fraud," although "the test is not sensitive to distortions we know significantly affected many votes.
 In particular, the test does not indicate problems for Florida in 2000."

 Benford's law has also been misapplied to claim election fraud.
 When applying the law to Joe Biden's election returns for Chicago, Milwaukee, and other localities in the 2020 United States presidential election, the distribution of the first digit did not follow Benford's law.
 The misapplication was a result of looking at data that was tightly bound in range, which violates the assumption inherent in Benford's law that the range of the data be large.
-The first digit test was applied to precinct-level data, but because precincts rarely receive more than a few thousand votes or fewer than several dozen, Benford's law cannot be expected to apply.
+The first digit test was applied to precinct-level data, but because precincts rarely receive more than a few thousand or fewer than several dozen votes, Benford's law cannot be expected to apply.
 According to Mebane, "It is widely understood that the first digits of precinct vote counts are not useful for trying to diagnose election frauds."